gatsbyjs/gatsby/packages/gatsby-plugin-sharp/README.md

 ### EXIF and ICC metadata

 By default, `gatsby-plugin-sharp` strips all EXIF, ICC and other metadata present in your source file.
-This is the recommended default for most situations as it leads to smaller file sizes.
+This is the recommended default as it leads to smaller file sizes.

-However, in situations where you wish to preserve EXIF metadata or ICC profiles (for example if you are building a photography portfolio and which to conserve the color profile of the photos you've exported from Adobe Lightroom or Phase One's Capture One), you can set the `stripMetadata` plugin option to `false` in `gatsby-config.js`.
+However, in situations where you wish to preserve EXIF metadata or ICC profiles (example: you are building a photography portfolio and wish to conserve the color profile or the copyright information of the photos you've exported from Adobe Lightroom or Phase One's Capture One), you can set the `stripMetadata` plugin option to `false` in `gatsby-config.js`.

 It is important to note that if `stripMetadata` is set to `false`, **all** metadata information will be preserved from the source image, including but not